neocoaster/react-native-boilerplate/README.md

 #### Branch master--optional-auth
 Uses a simple Stack Navigator [documentation](https://reactnavigation.org/docs/stack-navigator/#props).
 Lets you navigate through the app without being authed, but certain features need to be accessed with auth.
+As an example of an authed screen you can see ScreenThree.

 ### Nested Navigators